Deconfined quantum criticality on a triangular Rydberg array

 In the recent study of Ref.~\cite{Guo_2023}, the authors focus on the critical point $(\Delta/U)_{\rm c}$ at fixed $\Omega/U\approx0.33$, analyzing the phase transition as a function of temperature.
 They show that thermal fluctuations render the $\mathbb{Z}_6$ anisotropy irrelevant, resulting in an extended KT phase with quasi-long-range order and emergent continuous U($1$) symmetry, separated from the high-temperature disordered phase by a KT transition.
-In our work, we focus instead on the zero-temperature quantum phase transition as a function of $\Delta/U$ at fixed $\Omega/U=0.33$.
-In particular, we first consider periodic boundary conditions along ${\bf a}_y$, for cylinders with increasing circumference $N_y=3,6$ and $9$---corresponding to $l_y=1,2$ and $3$ unit cells (of size $3\times 3$) along ${\bf a}_y$.
-We expect the analysis of such geometries to be effectively equivalent to isotropic systems at finite temperatures, set by the inverse of the cylinder circumference, i.e., $k_{\rm B}T=1/l_y$~\cite{SM}.
-For every value of $1/l_y$, we find that the two phases are separated by a DQCP with emergent U($1$) symmetry [see Fig.~\ref{fig:Fig1}(b)].
-Below we describe this continuous transition using an effective field theory and confirm our predictions with extensive numerical simulations based on matrix product states.